HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • There is no heater-defroster plenum

-• Controls are cable/lever activated which open a flap on the engine exhaust manifold shroud to allow heat collected from the exhaust manifold to blow back through the sub frame and exit at your feet
+• Lever control is mounted on the floor tunnel where a connected cable opens a flap on the engine exhaust manifold shroud to allow heat collected from the exhaust manifold to blow back through the steel sub frame and exit at your feet.

 • some of this air is tapped and directed to defroster slots on the dash.